ryansheehy0/Neo-C/Readme.md

 ```

 ## [Breaking out of nested loops](#neo-c)
-If you have a loop in a loop you can add an additional break statement to break out of both loops.
+In Neo-C, if you have a loop nested in another loop, you can add an additional break statement to break out of both loops.

 ```C++
 // Neo-C